0%

 Phase 3: The actual audit

-Type I audits are faster and provide point-in-time assurance.
+Type I audits are faster and give point-in-time assurance.
 Type II digs deeper, offering thorough verification over time.
-Automation tools can speed up evidence collection and reporting, but remember: SOC 2 isn’t a “set it and forget it” exercise.
+Knowing the SOC 2 Type 1 vs Type 2 timeline helps you set realistic expectations.
+Automation tools can speed up evidence collection and reporting—but remember: SOC 2 isn’t a ‘set it and forget it’ exercise.

-Want the real timeline for SOC 2 Type I?
+Want the real SOC 2 audit timeline breakdown for Type I?
 Not the marketing fluff SOC 2 vendors throw around, but what actually happens when you dive into compliance.

 This phase is make-or-break.
 Your organization will: